The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 The gut-brain axis isn't a metaphor.
 It's a literal set of communication channels — the vagus nerve, the enteric nervous system (sometimes called the "second brain"), the immune system, and a constant flow of hormones and metabolites — all of which carry messages between the digestive tract and the central nervous system.

 The enteric nervous system embedded in the gut wall contains an estimated 500 million neurons.
 It can operate independently of the brain, regulating digestion without top-down instructions — but it is in constant conversation with the brain through the vagus nerve, which acts as a two-way highway.
-About 90% of the signals traveling this highway go upward: from gut to brain.
+A large majority of the signals traveling this highway go upward: from gut to brain.
 That ratio tells you something important.
 The gut is not just responding to the brain.
 It is actively informing it.

 The gut microbiome — the community of trillions of bacteria, fungi, and other microorganisms living in the intestine — is a key participant in this system.
 These microbes produce neurotransmitters, regulate inflammatory signals, communicate with immune cells, and influence the production of compounds that the brain uses to regulate mood, stress response, and behavior.
 When the microbiome is thriving, these communications tend toward calm and regulation.
 When it's disrupted, the signals change.